With so many HVAC Vacuum Pumps to choose from how can you make sure you’re purchasing the right one for your job?

 A vacuum pump lowers the pressure inside the system to below atmospheric pressure causing water vapor to boil off and vent into the atmosphere.

-The contaminants from the system being evacuated end up back in the vacuum pump oil, so it’s necessary to frequently change your vacuum pump oil for peak pump performance.
+The contaminants from the system being evacuated can end up back-in the vacuum pump oil, so it’s necessary to frequently change your vacuum pump oil for peak pump performance.

 Pumps are rated in CFM or how many Cubic Feet of air they move from the system per minute.

 The faster air moves the faster you’ll reach the vacuum specified by the system manufacturer.